agrc/gis.utah.gov/_posts/2019-04-24-gis-wisdom.md

 `consistency`

-Domains are set up in the database to establish known consistently.
+Domains are set up in the database to establish known consistency.
 They provide quality assurance on the front-end while ensuring consistency on the back-end.
 What makes domains so great is that the end-user can reliably expect certain values or results.
 Developers and cartographers benefit from this as well.

 Much like with domains, consistency can lead to reliable and expected results in human performance as well.
 Think of athletes or musicians.
-It's their consistently (and consequently, the establishment of muscle memory) that make the best so reliable and successful.
+It's their consistency (and consequently, the establishment of muscle memory) that make the best so reliable and successful.
 Sure, repetition plays a role, but without pre-established methods (ie: domains) the results vary.

 Learn more about [attribute domains](https://pro.arcgis.com/en/pro-app/help/data/geodatabases/overview/an-overview-of-attribute-domains.htm) and why they are so important.